 Our bikes have never had a storage 'spot'.
 Instead we have just been moving them whenever we need to get to something else.
 Not ideal.

 Problem Area 5: Access

-Despite having labelled storage containers and knowing where most things were, it became impossible to actually get to them because of the amount of stuff, and things began piling up in the middle of the floor.
+Despite having labelled storage containers and knowing where most things were, it became impossible to actually get to them because of the amount of stuff.
+So things just began piling up in the middle of the floor!

 Here are some more garage organisation ideas:

 If you'd like to learn the step-by-step process for tackling the decluttering of any space in your home, you can check out my guided, online course 'Chaos to Calm' right here! >>